josmar-crwdstffng/angular/aio/content/guide/cli-builder.md

 ### Builder project structure

-A builder resides in a "project" folder that is similar in structure to an Angular workspace, with global configuration files at the top level, and more specific configuration in a source folder with the code files that define the behavior.
+A builder resides in a `project` directory that is similar in structure to an Angular workspace, with global configuration files at the top level, and more specific configuration in a source directory with the code files that define the behavior.
-For example, your `myBuilder` folder could contain the following files.
+For example, your `myBuilder` directory could contain the following files.

 | Files                    | Purpose                                                                                                   |
 |:---                      | :---                                                                                                      |